Korean smart farm technology drives hydroponic strawberry production in Uzbekistan

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
-"Monitoring and control can be done from Korea" Korean smart farm technology drives hydroponic strawberry production in Uzbekistan A 1.5-hectare smart greenhouse dedicated to strawberry production has been launched in Uzbekistan's Yukorichirchik district, representing a targeted effort to modernise underutilised greenhouse assets.
+"Monitoring and control can be done from Korea" Korean smart farm technology drives hydroponic strawberry production in Uzbekistan A 1.5-hectare smart greenhouse dedicated to strawberry production has been launched in Uzbekistan's Yukorichirchik district, representing a targeted effort to modernise underutilised greenhouse assets. © Firmmit Greenhouse interior: left side is still in idle state, right side is after remodeling Hydroponic cultivation for uniform quality Hydroponics forms the technical foundation of the greenhouse system, enabling precise control over plant nutrition and irrigation.

 Frequently Asked Questions